Just what is foam bean bag filler?

 In this generation, bean bags are no longer just for kids.
 We have made them in a variety of shapes, sizes, colours, so you can design a stand-out piece of furniture or even an affordable replacement for your couch.
 With so many unique and popular designs available now, have you ever actually put much thought into what goes inside your bean bag?

-Just like bean bags, the bean bag filler comes in multiple different varieties, and this too is of the utmost importance.
+Just like bean bags, from this review the bean bag filler comes in multiple different varieties, and this too is of the utmost importance.
 The comfort and quality of your product relies on what you put inside your bean bag.

 Typically, bean bags are filled with a material known as expanded polystyrene (EPS) beans, which is very similar to Styrofoam.
 This is the chosen material for bean bag filler due to its’ benefits, which are: